Cecilapp/website/pages/how-to/markdown-performance-images.md

 ---
 title: How to optimize images in Markdown?
 date: 2025-06-01
+updated: 2025-06-02
 ---
 One of the most effective ways to improve the performance of your website is to optimize images.

-Cecil can manages the following optimizations for images in Markdown:
+Cecil can manages the following optimizations for images in Markdown, automatically:

 1. **Dimensions**: Images dimensions are set to ensure proper layout and prevent layout shifts
 2. **Compression**: The image is compressed to reduce file size without significant loss of quality